fynnbrem/smart-deconstruction-planner/GOALS.md

     - Support: rail supports, rail ramps
 - Apply the same logic to upgrade planners.
     - Make the planner a temporary item
-    - Instanty open the config dialog
+    - Instantly open the config dialog

 # Done